badooga/tirsu/README.md

-This package can be used to generate an SVG file of [Tir'su](https://forgottenrealms.fandom.com/wiki/Gith_language) glyphs from English characters.
+This package can be used to generate an SVG file of [Tir'su](https://forgottenrealms.fandom.com/wiki/Gith_language) glyphs from Latin characters.
 For more information on the Tir'su language, see [this](https://archiveofourown.org/works/52500334) resource.

 ### Usage
 For basic usage, simply run `python tirsu/main.py` and supply the requested inputs.
 If you use this from within a Python script, you can instead use `from tirsu import write_tirsu`.